 part of the Vilna Gaon Jewish State Museum.

-Furthermore there is a small room set aside within the “Genocide Victims' Museum
+Furthermore there is a small room set aside within the Museum of Occupations and Freedom Fights

-as well.
+as well (the museum was formerly known as "Museum of Genocide Vitcims" though it's always been mostly about the Soviet-era repressions and not actually about any genocide).
 This has some sections on Ponary, including videos of interviews with an eyewitness (who may be the same person as the current warden of the Ponary museum!) as well as with archaeologists working at other mass grave dig sites.

 Ponary can also be visited either just before driving into Vilnius